adityaraj-09/Face-Attendance-App/README.md

-# Face detector Attendance App uing google ml-kit
+# Face detector Attendance App using google ml-kit

 A new Flutter project.